The FOMO of watching your friends make a killing on bitcoin…

 Unlike the other two banks, Marcus is backed by the financial and intellectual power of an industry giant.
 Maybe that makes you feel better.
 Maybe it doesn’t!

 Another online-only FDIC insured bank, they’re the no fuss, no muss of this list.
-It’s got no ATMs, physical branches, or checking accounts.
+They’ve got no ATMs, physical branches, or checking accounts.
 This bank is only focused on savings.
 (That can be a con for some people – no checks, no cards.
 If you want to use the money in this account, you’ll have to transfer it to another linked checking account at a different bank.)

 Get started here!